jakirvk18/Context-Based-Academic-Search-Engine/README.md

 ---

-# Context-Based-Academic-Search-Engine 📚

-This Django application is a powerful, context-based search engine designed for academic documents.
-It uses a **hybrid search** approach to provide highly relevant and accurate results by combining traditional keyword matching with modern semantic search capabilities.

----

 ## Features

 * **Intelligent PDF Processing**: Extracts key information such as author, title, abstract, and full text directly from PDF files.
 This data is then used to enrich the search index.